-Jen uses an integrative trauma-informed approach to best fit your needs and help you move toward the best version of yourself.
+Jen (she/hers) uses an integrative trauma-informed approach to best fit your needs and help you move toward the best version of yourself.
 She sees counselling as a collaborative process in which you are the expert in your own life, and is inspired by the resilience she sees in people every day.
 Jen feels incredibly privileged to support clients as they make positive changes, develop stronger relationships, and reach their goals.

 The quality of the relationship you have with a counsellor is one of the most important factors in getting what you want from counselling –so Jen focuses on creating a safe space where you can feel comfortable learning more about yourself.
 Jen compassionately supports you while also offering gentle guidance towards the root of your issue.
 She works holistically: addressing the underlying themes present in your life while also offering practical and concrete tools you can use in the day-to-day.